master-moose/RLTrader/README.md

 - PyTorch
 - Pandas
 - NumPy
-- TA-Lib (for technical indicators)
+- pandas-ta (for technical indicators)
 - Gymnasium (for reinforcement learning)

 For a complete list, see `requirements.txt`.